jtpaek429/Task-Tracker/README.md

 - Full-text search, drag-and-drop rescheduling, and a complete keyboard shortcut system (`C` new task, `/` search, `⌘Z` undo)
 <img width="551" height="514" alt="image" src="https://github.com/user-attachments/assets/7c076e08-1653-476a-b4cc-ca5aae518054" />

+### Why I built this
+I took on this project as a learning exercise on how to prototype & build a full stack app using Claude Code.
+I picked this specific domain because I feel like I always have a number of different things across different contexts that I need to track at varying urgencies, and wanted to build a tool beyond a bullet list in my journal to help me track and complete them.

 ### Stack
 Vanilla JS · Supabase (Postgres + Auth) · Vercel · Resend